 - Ozie Davis ’89, community advocate with Ozie Davis and Associates

-- Tammy Schwartz, instructor and director of the Urban Teaching Cohort
+- Dr. Tammy Schwartz, instructor and director of the Urban Teaching Cohort

 If interactive learning is more your style, Alumni College: On Location is for you!
 Go behind the scenes with Miami faculty and staff throughout the weekend.
 Please note: some sessions require advance registration.